 - Where the enforcement officer considers:

-- that the person is not complying with the obligations imposed by regulation 16, 17 or 17A and
+- that the person is not complying with the obligations imposed by regulation 16 and

 Where a Premises Improvement Notice has been issued, the Premises Closure Notice must set out the measures that the enforcement officer considers:

 - have not been taken, and

 - must be taken in order to ensure that the responsible person complies with the obligations imposed by regulation 16